Pranav1703/zorvyn_assignment/README.md

 1. **No refresh tokens** - Since there is no frontend, refresh token flow was not implemented.

+2. **Soft delete** - Hard deleting rows keeps the database small and clean.
+Soft deleteing using `isDeleted: true` means the database will grow larger over time, but it can be auditable.
 ## Default Admin User

 After seeding: